 Von Foerster’s ideas

-Many of today’s social system thinkers (knowingly or not) refer to the ideas found in von Foerster’s second order cybernetics.
+Many today refer to ideas found in von Foerster’s second order cybernetics.

-This paper argues some of these ideas are truisms (axiomatic in all modern science) and others are questionable.
+The first part this paper argues some are truisms (axiomatic in modern science) yet also misleading.

 “Thanks for sharing this invaluable knowledge.”
 Linkedin message